got-reload/got-reload/README.md

 - You cannot gain new module dependencies during a reload.

   That said, you *can* import any package that your module *already* imports transitively.
-So if X imports Y and you only import X, then you can later import Y without issue.
+So if X imports Y and you only directly import X, then you can later directly import Y without issue.
 You can also import any package in the standard library, which is already built-in to Yaegi.
 - You cannot reload any symbols in the `main` package.
 You can work around this by just copying your current `main` code to a different package, e.g.
   `grl_main`, exporting `main` as `Main`, and rewriting your real `main` to just call `grl_main.Main()`.
 Eventually we may teach the filter how to do this for you. ([Issue 5](https://github.com/got-reload/got-reload/issues/5))

-### Known bugs
+## Known bugs

 See Yaegi bugs: